TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/installing_psql.md

 ~~~

 #### Configuring Rails Using Environment Variables
-Let's change into the app directory and see if we can set up our database.
+Let's navigate into the app directory and set up our database credentials.

 ~~~bash
 cd <app_name>